inflearn logo

 Who is this course right for?

-• For those learning DB design for the first time
+• Those who are learning DB design for the first time

-• Those who find it difficult to apply Normal Form concepts in practice
+• Those who find it difficult to apply normalization concepts in practice

-• Those who want to design their own DB from start to finish
+• Those who want to design a database by themselves from start to finish

 Need to know before starting?